Sahlen Field: Professional wrestling

 Ballpark Brawl was a series of post-game professional wrestling events produced by the Buffalo Bisons and promoted by Christopher Hill, their Director of Sales and Marketing between 2003 and 2007.
 The promotion's Natural Heavyweight Championship paid homage to The Natural, which was filmed in Buffalo at War Memorial Stadium.

-TNA Wrestling held their BaseBrawl event at the venue on June 18, 2011, that was headlined by Kurt Angle defeating Scott Steiner, and an appearance by Hulk Hogan.
+TNA Wrestling held BaseBrawl at the venue on June 18, 2011, an event headlined by Kurt Angle defeating Scott Steiner, with an appearance by Hulk Hogan.
 A second BaseBrawl event on June 22, 2012 was headlined by Bobby Roode defeating Jeff Hardy to retain the TNA World Heavyweight Championship.

 Other events

 Reverend Billy Graham staged his Greater Buffalo-Niagara Crusade at the venue from August 1, 1988, to August 7, 1988.

 Opening Ceremonies for the Empire State Games took place at the venue on July 24, 1996.
 Buffalo native Todd Marchant was the event's keynote speaker.

 The venue was host to the annual Drum Corps International Tour of Champions, promoted locally as Drums Along the Waterfront, from its inception in 1997 to 2006.

-The venue was host to the annual National Buffalo Wing Festival, featuring the U.S. National Buffalo Wing Eating Championship, from its inception in 2002 to 2019.
+The venue began hosting the annual National Buffalo Wing Festival in 2002, featuring the U.S. National Buffalo Wing Eating Championship.
+After moving to Highmark Stadium following the 2019 event, it returned to Sahlen Field in 2025.

 The inaugural Harvard Cup Hall of Fame Game took place at the venue on September 28, 2002.
 The Kensington Knights defeated the Bennett Tigers 26–0 in the venue's first-ever football game.
 The second-annual Harvard Cup Hall of Fame Game took place at the venue as a doubleheader on September 20, 2003.
 The Lafayette Violets defeated the Grover Cleveland Presidents 28–6, and the Hutch-Tech Engineers defeated the McKinley Macks 14–0.

 Special features

 Dimensions

 The venue's play is greatly affected by its orientation and susceptibility to the winds of nearby Lake Erie.
-Center field faces South-Southeast, with a year-round 8 to 10 MPH breeze moving from the right field foul pole towards the left field foul pole.
+Center field faces south-southeast, with a year-round 8 to 10 MPH breeze moving from the right field foul pole towards the left field foul pole.
 Right-handed batters therefore tend to have the most success hitting balls into left field and left-center, although left-handed batters hitting opposite field at a high trajectory also see their balls carried out of the park.
 The cozy field dimensions of 325 feet to left field and 371 feet to left-center aid the number of home runs hit in those directions.
 A 60-foot tall chain-link fence in left field protects motor vehicles on Oak Street from being struck.
 Cold winds in early months of the baseball season tend to prevent balls from exiting the park, while the warmer summer winds allow for greater carry.
 In 2019, Baseball America ranked it as the third-best International League ballpark to hit home runs in.
 The venue allowed 10% more runs than average during the 2020 Toronto Blue Jays season.